 What Does the Salary Database Tell Us?

-Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment in 2014.
+Many industries with the strongest foreign demand were also among those reporting the largest net increases in technical writer employment.
 These include industrial equipment manufacturers, engineering and managerial service providers, and electronic market wholesalers and brokers.
 Demonstrating the role technical writers are playing in helping to address the “skills gap,” private sector employment services, which includes temporary help, also made the top ten industries with the largest job gains for technical writers.

 How Can I Use the Salary Database?